 Porto and Lisbon are two of the largest cities in Portugal and serve as natural borders for the north and south end of what's known as the central region of the country.
-Both of these cities should be part of any adventure on the Iberian Peninsula, especially consider that transportation between Porto and Lisbon is quick, easy, and cheap.
+Both of these cities should be part of any adventure on the Iberian Peninsula, especially considering that transportation between Porto and Lisbon is quick, easy, and cheap.

 You can get from Lisbon to Porto by bus, train, car, or airline, but each method of transport comes with its own benefits and drawbacks, which include varying costs, travel times, and luggage limits.
-Choosing the best method for your itinerary, then, comes down to how long you have to spend in Portugal, how much you've budgeted for travel, and your personal travel needs.
+Choosing the best method for your itinerary, then, comes down to how long you have to spend in Portugal, how much you've budgeted for travel and your personal travel needs.

 Best Option: Train or Bus

 There isn't much of a difference in prices between the bus and train, but the train makes a considerably quicker trip.
 Since both buses and trains run continually between Lisbon and Porto all day long, you can easily make a day trip from Lisbon with either method.
 Additionally, neither of these methods typically enforce baggage limitations, so you are free to travel with as much luggage as you'd like (within reason).

 If you're traveling on Rail Europe from Lisbon, trains will depart from Santa Apolonia and Oriente train stations and cost between 24 and 33 euro depending on the number of stops on the route.
 Santa Apolonia is the more central station and more likely to be where you want to get the train from, though Oriente is closer to Lisbon airport.
 If you're staying closer to the train station, this option is definitely your best choice for traveling to Porto.